Qualsafe Academy (QAC) (a trading name of Qualsafe Limited)

 QAC offers a range of regulated qualifications to customers operating in various sectors throughout the UK.
 As such, QAC has a legitimate business interest in capturing, processing and retaining data from customers who have requested training services from the company for a mutually beneficial purpose.

-QAC undertakes to capture, process and retain all data obtained from individuals and businesses in line with the requirements of all applicable Data Protection Laws, including the UK Data Protection Act (DPA), Privacy and Electronic Communications Regulation (PECR) and the EU General Data Protection Regulation (GDPR).
+QAC undertakes to capture, process and retain all data obtained from individuals and businesses in line with the requirements of all applicable Data Protection Laws, including the UK Data Protection Act (DPA), General Data Protection Regulation (GDPR) requirements, Privacy and Electronic Communications Regulation (PECR) and EU Data Protection Directive 95/46/EC (when managing EU business and personal data).

 QAC will carry out all necessary due diligence to ensure that all data transfers to third parties/partners are carried out securely and that all necessary safeguards are in place to ensure data security.
-QAC will also ensure that third parties/partners are fully aware of their responsibilities to ensure compliance with the DPA when processing customer data transferred to them.
+QAC will also ensure that third parties/partners are fully aware of their responsibilities to ensure compliance with the DPA, GDPR, PECR and EU Data Protection Directive 95/46/EC (where applicable) when processing customer data transferred to them.

 QAC will not transfer personal data to any other company or organisation without your prior consent, with the exception of: